 - Alternatives considered and ruled out.

-All ten boxes checked.
+All ten boxes checked?
 Go ahead and apply.
 Start with the lender that gave you the best prequalified offer.
-Submit your final application, and you could have $4,000 in your account by the next business day.
+Submit your final application, and you could have the full amount in your account by the next business day-on terms you actually understand.

 FAQs about $4,000 loans